-- Microbial contaminants such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife; - Inorganic contaminants such as salts and metals, which can be naturally occurring or result from urban stormwater
+- Microbial contaminants such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife; - Inorganic contaminants such as salts and metals, which can be naturally occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming; - Pesticides and herbicides which may come from a variety of sources such as agriculture, urban stormwater runoff and residential uses; - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and can come from gas stations, urban stormwater runoff and septic systems;

-- runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming; - Pesticides and herbicides which may come from a variety of sources such as agriculture, urban stormwater runoff and residential uses; - Organic chemical contaminants, including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production, and can come from gas stations, urban stormwater runoff and septic systems; - Radioactive contaminants which can be naturally occurring or be the result of oil and gas production and mining activities. - Unregulated contaminants can include emerging pathogens of concern, such as Enterococci, Pseudomonas, and Legionella.
+- Radioactive contaminants which can be naturally occurring or be the result of oil and gas production and mining activities. - Unregulated contaminants can include emerging pathogens of concern, such as Enterococci, Pseudomonas, and Legionella.
 CAW proactively monitors for these contaminants, and it is not uncommon to find occassional occurrences.
-Monitoring in 2018 indicated a limited presence of Legionella in an isolated portion of our system.
-Immediate action was taken to reduce or eliminate the occurrence, and those in the affected area were directly notified.
+Important notice for low or reduced use buildings: The building's plumbing should be occasionally flushed during periods of reduced use and thoroughly flushed before full re-occupancy.
+Flushing will help reduce both microbial and chemical health risks, such as Legionella that could potentially occur when building water systems are not used for extended periods of time.